 - Topical corticosteroids may be necessary to treat eye inflammation.

 The pupil is the black slit/circular shape you see in the middle of the cat’s iris (the coloured part of the eye).
 The role of the pupil is to control the amount of light entering the eye.
-It does this by dilating (becoming large) under dark conditions which lets more light to pass into the eye, or to constrict (becoming small/slit-like) to reduce the amount of light which enters the eye.
+It does this by dilating (becoming large) under dark conditions which let more light pass into the eye or to constrict (becoming small/slit-like) to reduce the amount of light that enters the eye.

 Some medical conditions can cause a dilation of the pupils, which can result in light sensitivity.

 - Brain trauma

 - Thiamine deficiency

 - Retinal detachment